rrra/www/content/hamfest-guide/ticketing.md

 * Vendor Table Tickets are **non-refundable**
 * Limited electricity available
-* Door prize drawing entries limited to 1 per person admitted
+* Door prize drawing entries limited to one (1) per person physically present at the time of check-in.
 * **VENDORS AGREE TO THE RRRA [PROHIBITED ITEMS POLICY]({{< relref "prohibited-items.md" >}}) BY PURCHASING ONE OR MORE VENDOR TABLE BUNDLES.
-VENDORS WHO DO NOT ADHERE TO THIS POLICY WILL BE ASKED TO LEAVE.**
+VENDORS WHO DO NOT ADHERE TO THIS POLICY ARE SUBJECT TO UNREFUNDED TERMINATION OF ADMISSION PRIVILEGES.**

 #### How to purchase Tickets